Quasi Black-Box Variational Inference with Natural Gradients for Bayesian Learning: Experiments

-The above discussion applies as well to the Statlog (German Credit Data) Data Set\footnote{Publicly available data: \url{archive.ics.uci.edu/ml/datasets/statlog+(german+credit+data)}}, consisting of 24 categorical attributes for 1000 instance for the associated classification task of classifying good or bad credit risk.
-Experiments on regression are performed on financial data.
+Experiments of regression are performed on financial data.
 We consider the Heterogeneous Autoregressive model (HAR) or realized volatility \cite{corsi2009simple} and the GARCH(1,1) model \cite{bollerslev1986generalized}.
 For the two, we respectively use daily values of 5-minutes sub-sampled realized volatility \cite{zhang2005tale} and daily close returns for the S\&P 500 index from Jan 1, 2018 to May 15, 2022 (1087 entries).\footnote{Publicly available data: \url{realized.oxford-man.ox.ac.uk}} The regression results in the bottom part of Table \ref{tab:perf_meas} again show a remarkable alignment between QBVI and maximum likelihood performance measures: it is in the availability of (approximate) joint posterior where the actual difference between two approaches lies.
 Note that regression requires the estimation of the disturbances' variance, for which we use the mean-field approximation in Algorithm \ref{alg:MFQBVI}, see Appendix \ref{app:Z_MFQBVI}.
 For all the four datasets, further results are reported in Appendix \ref{app:Z_experiments}.